pfeodrippe/ummoi/README.md

 ```

 ## TODO (by me or by you)
-- [ ] Generate JSON/EDN tracing (then you would not needed to run TLC everytime, you could run your file and check its output)
 - [ ] Add windows support
 - [ ] Add OSX release
 - [ ] Add CI to build releases automatically

+## Dreams
+- [ ] Generate JSON/EDN tracing for each operator for each run (then you would not needed to run TLC everytime, you could run your file and check its output)